-State, territory and regional boards selection process frequently asked questions www.ahpra.gov.au/National-Boards/Statutory-Appointments/Board-member-recruitment.aspx#state
+State and territory boards selection process frequently asked questions www.ahpra.gov.au/National-Boards/Statutory-Appointments/Board-member-recruitment.aspx#state

-How do I apply for the State, territory and regional board vacancies?
+How do I apply for the state and territory board vacancies?

 AHPRA's website lists all vacancies on the Board Member Recruitment page.
-A listing of all state, territory and regional board vacancies can be accessed via the following link:
+A listing of all state and territory vacancies can be accessed via the following link: